 As it was the first European design of Robert Trent Jones back in the mid-1960s, Sotogrande enjoys an undeniable architectural significance.
 The course is laid out on a massive scale, with fairways routed in an old-fashioned out and back style and water in play at most of the holes on the back nine – indeed, there’s more than a hint of Florida on these palm-fringed holes which occupy rather uninspiring, flatter terrain.

 The recurring raised green theme with bunkers either side of the putting surface might wear you down after a while, especially if you find yourself in the greenside sand too often, because recovery shots from these hazards to greens stimping around the 12 mark certainly test your short game to the very limits.

 The downhill par four 7th is probably the best hole on the front nine, the approach shot played downhill to a green that’s protected by a pond all along its right side, with bunkers in front and to the left of the putting surface.
 Trees also circle the back left portion of the greensite, making this one of the most photogenic holes on the card (pictured here).

 The short par four 11th was my favourite on the back nine, playing sharply uphill to a back to front tilted green, before the routing drops holes down to level ground at the 12th, where water then dominates on half a dozen of the remaining holes, bringing a cape tee shot (at the 14th) and peninsula greens (at the 13th and 17th) right into play.

-There’s no doubt the recent multi-million-euro renovation of this course has breathed new life into a layout that should now be fit for purpose for another fifty years.
-With nearby Valderamma also undergoing a recent Kyle Phillips upgrade and a second course planned for that particular venue, these are exciting times for upmarket golf facilities in this part of the Costa del Sol.
+There’s no doubt the recent multi-million-euro renovation of this course has breathed new life into a layout that should now be fit for purpose for at least another fifty years.
+With nearby Valderrama also undergoing a recent Kyle Phillips upgrade and a second course planned for that particular venue, these are exciting times for golf facilities in this upmarket part of the Costa del Sol.